Claude R. Porter

 Claude Rodman Porter (July 8, 1872 – August 17, 1946) was an American politician and lawyer.
 He served in both chambers of the Iowa General Assembly and as a United States Attorney, and was a perennial Democratic Party runner-up to Republican victors in three races for governor of Iowa and six races for U.S. senator.
 In an era in which the Republican Party was so dominant in Iowa that Senator Jonathan P. Dolliver remarked that "Iowa will go Democratic when Hell goes Methodist," Porter twice came closer to winning the governorship than all but one other Democratic candidate of that era.
 He later served as a member of the U.S. Interstate Commerce Commission for eighteen years.

 Background

 Porter was born to attorney George D. Porter and Hannah (Rodman) Porter in Moulton, Iowa, in Appanoose County.
-He was educated at Parsons College in Fairfield, Iowa, and St. Louis Law School (now Washington University in St. Louis School of Law).
+He was educated at Parsons College in Fairfield, Iowa, and St. Louis Law School (now Washington University School of Law) in St. Louis.